mongodb/specifications/source/ocsp-support/ocsp-support.rst

   certutil -urlcache

-To search the cache for “Lets Encrypt” OCSP cache entries, the following command could be used:
+To search the cache for "Lets Encrypt" OCSP cache entries, the following command could be used:

 .. code-block:: console